6.2 Skill-Based Targeting

 Problem Set Types

-When creating a problem set, you must select one of three delivery types.
+When creating a problem set, you must select one of three types.
 Each serves a different instructional purpose.

 Linear Questions are delivered in a fixed order.
 Every student who takes this problem set will see the same questions in the same sequence.
 Best for structured, teacher-directed practice where consistency matters.